nominetresearch/microbit-networking-book-python/acknowledgements/acknowledgements.md

 In the table below, retransmissions are the number of times a packet needed to be resent.
 Duplicates are the number of times the receiver received unnecessary retransmissions.
+Note that, since we are introducing errors artificially, retransmissions happen when packets get dropped at the sender, and duplicates are triggered when ACKs are dropped at the receiver.

 So, let’s assume, the sender ended up sending the following:

        1 1 1 2 2 3 4 4 4 4 5 5